Presentation on geography “Natural areas of South America. Presentation on the topic "natural areas of South America" Organic world of South America

 Slide 19

-The puma is an American lion, a large predator of the savannas.
-Body length is up to 190 cm.
-Once upon a time, this big cat was distributed from Canada to Patagonia.
-Currently, this species has been severely exterminated and is therefore protected as a rare animal.
+Puma – american lion, large predator savannah Body length – up to 190 cm.
+Once this big cat was distributed from Canada to Patagonia.
+Currently this type heavily exterminated, therefore protected as a rare animal.

 20 slide

 Wild peccary pigs reach a length of 1 meter and weigh up to 50 kg.
-They eat plant foods.
+Eating plant foods.
 Residents of savannahs and forests hunt them for their edible meat and durable skins.

 21 slides

-STEPS South of the savannas in the subtropical climate zone lie the steppes, which in South America are called pampas, which translated from the Indian language means “space devoid of woody vegetation.”
-Almost all the land is plowed or turned into pasture, so there are almost no wild animals left, with the exception of rodents.
+STEPS South of the savannas in the subtropical climate zone lie the steppes, which in South America are called pampas, which translated from the Indian language means “a space devoid of woody vegetation" Almost all the land is plowed or turned into pasture, so there are almost no wild animals left, with the exception of rodents.
 The territory is covered with dense grassy vegetation: feather grass, wild millet, reeds.

 22 slide